llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/readme.md

 1b) unit and integration tests are only partially all passing.
 TBH i'll fix on a per need basis.
 2) change to use gpt-4o as default model, maybe even hide the model being used from the UI.
     - change to gpt-4o-mini only if usage is getting too expensive.
-3) [top priority] add the title and description of the video to each pagination of transcript (so it knows speakers)
 4) [refactoring] rename segments to "pages" or "pagination" it's much more intuitive.
 5）[UI change][important and quick] make tab selection (raw vs processed) visually more obvious.
 5b) [quick] add gif tutorial of extension in action to readme/chrome extension (check ReadingAssist for example).